zaksabeast/PokemonRNGGuides/guides/rse/en/RS Live Battery ID Abuse.md

 - [Decimal to Hex Converter](https://www.binaryhexconverter.com/decimal-to-hex-converter)
 - [runasdate (Optional)](https://runasdate.en.softonic.com/)

-## Why Bother?
+## Reasons to RNG Your ID
 This guide will help you obtain cool TIDs for your RNG purposes.
-If you do not care about TID, I recommend that you do [Dead Battery TID/SID Abuse](https://pokemonrng.com/guides/rse/en/Ruby-Sapphire%20Dead%20Battery%20TID%20RNG.md), as it has far fewer steps and is much simpler.
+If you do not care about TID, I recommend that you do [Dead Battery TID/SID Abuse](https://pokemonrng.com/guides/rse/en/Ruby-Sapphire%20Dead%20Battery%20TID%20RNG.md), as it has far fewer steps and is much simpler. ```Certain TID/SID combos are not possible, but there are 8 SIDs you can use to obtain a Shiny.
+As such, this shouldn't be an issue.```

-## Things To Know
-Certain TID/SID combos are not possible, but there are 8 SIDs you can use to obtain a Shiny.
-As such, this shouldn't be an issue.
 Onto the RNG Proccess!

 ## How To RNG TID in Ruby & Sapphire